Comparisons11 min read

 Overall Rating 3.8/5 4.5/5

-Numbers don't lie.
-Surfshark's server network is roughly 3x larger, and that matters when you're trying to connect from obscure locations or bypass aggressive geo-blocks.
+The numbers speak for themselves.
+Surfshark's server network is roughly 3x larger, which matters when you're trying to connect from less common locations or break through tough geo-blocks.

 Atlas VPN Overview